iamd3vil/blobasaur/dev/README.md

-# Blobnom Cluster Development Setup
+# Blobasaur Cluster Development Setup

-This directory contains Docker Compose configuration for running a 3-node Blobnom cluster locally for development and testing.
+This directory contains Docker Compose configuration for running a 3-node Blobasaur cluster locally for development and testing.

 ## Quick Start